GoogleContainerTools/skaffold/docs/design_proposals/README.md

 as described in [Design Proposal Template](./design-proposal-template.md).

-Once you create a PR with the proposal, someone from the core team will be assigned as a design sheppard.
-The role of the design sheppard will be to make sure,
+Once you create a PR with the proposal, someone from the core team will be assigned as a design shepherd.
+The role of the design shepherd will be to make sure,

 1. The feature/change is within Skaffold Philosophy and not a one off